samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 # Dockerized LGSM Rust Dedicated Server

-This project combines Docker, Rust Dedicated Server, and LGSM all in one!
-The intention is to lower the barrier of entry for Linux users to get a Rust dedicated server up quickly with little to  no effort.
+This project combines Docker, Rust Dedicated Server, and [Linux GSM][lgsm] all in one!
+Self-hosted Rust dedicated server management made easy.

 - [Play on your server](#play-on-your-server)
 - [Prerequisites](#prerequisites)